ipfabric/docs/docs/support/known_issues/Vendors/Fortinet_FortiGate.md

 3. Apply other restrictions if needed and click OK.

 !!!
 Warning

-	Ensure, that there is at least one interface with SSH or Telnet allowed, and this interface is accessible from IP Fabric VM.
+    Ensure that there is at least one interface with SSH or Telnet allowed, and this interface is accessible from IP Fabric VM.
 To do so, navigate to **Network --> Interfaces** and check the **Access** column.

 Now it's time to create a new snapshot or add your FortiGate to an existing one.
 All VDOMs should be discovered as separate devices named as `<hostname>/<VDOM_name>`.
 If not, check the connectivity report in IP Fabric web interface and search for an IP address of your FortiGate.